Mechanistic Interpretability of Large-Scale Counting in LLMs through a System-2 Strategy: Introduction

 These findings suggest that LLMs struggle to accurately count large numbers of items, with performance typically degrading for two- and three-digit counts~\citep{zhang2024countingabilitytokenization,yehudai2024whencantransformerscount,fu2024lettercounting}.
 This limitation reflects a fundamental architectural constraint rather than a lack of training data or supervision, as more layers are required to count a larger number of items~\citep{vaswani2017attention,yehudai2024whencantransformerscount,golkar2024contextualcounting}.
 We argue that this failure stems from the model's reliance on a System-1–like processing approach, which is fast, automatic, and capacity-limited~\citep{kahneman2011thinking,dehaene2011numbersense}.

-To address this issue, we propose a simple test-time strategy that adopts a System-2–like approach to counting (Figure~\ref{fig:system2_vs_system1})~\citep{kahneman2011thinking}.
+To address this issue, we propose a simple test-time strategy that adopts a System-2--like approach to counting (Figure~\ref{fig:system2_vs_system1})~\citep{kahneman2011thinking}.
 Instead of relying on the model's internal counting mechanisms, which are constrained by architectural limits, our approach decomposes large counting tasks into smaller, independent sub-tasks~\citep{radhakrishnan2023questiondecomposition,qharabagh2024lvlmcount}.
 Each sub-task, containing a manageable number of items, can be reliably counted by the model.
 The results from each sub-task are then aggregated to produce the final count.
-This approach mirrors human cognitive strategies, where complex problems are broken down into simpler, easier-to-solve sub-problems~\citep{kahneman2011thinking,dehaene2011numbersense}.
+This approach mirrors human cognitive strategies, where complex problems are broken down into simpler, easier-to-solve sub-problems~\citep{dehaene2011numbersense}.
+In this study, we use System-1 and System-2 as high-level operational abstractions inspired by human cognition~\citep{kahneman2011thinking}.
+Specifically, we refer to System-1 as the model's single-pass, layer-wise processing, and to System-2 as a more deliberate procedure that extends computation across token generation beyond a fixed layer-wise computation.

 Our behavioral experiments on various LLMs demonstrate the effectiveness of this strategy in overcoming architectural limitations without requiring model modifications or fine-tuning.
 Additionally, we provide a detailed mechanistic interpretation of how it functions within LLMs.
 Using attention analysis and causal mediation techniques~\citep{heimersheim2024activationpatching,geiger2021causalabstractions,ghandeharioun2024patchscopes,zhang2024activationpatching_bestpractices}, we trace the flow of numerical information across the model and identify the mechanisms mediating the System-2 counting process.
 Figure~\ref{fig:system2_counting} provides an overview of the main components of the System-2 counting mechanism and its internal information flow.
 This work offers a new perspective on both improving and understanding LLMs' reasoning capabilities, with a focus on a fundamental cognitive task.